 Specialized courses in each of these tracks supplement a rich array of electives in the School of Architecture and throughout the University.

 In all 3 tracks students will emerge with a strong portfolio, a foundational grounding in architectural design, and will be well-equipped for further graduate education or work experience in design-related fields and creative industries.
-The BS in Architectural Studies can be completed in four years, and students are eligible for the two-year Master of Architecture program at Northeastern.

 For more information contact: